-The following feasibility study is based on a molten salt fast reactor configuration which will need further optimisation to realise all the requested goals.
-The potential advantageous safety behaviour and the excellent operational flexibility have already been extensively discussed [15, 16, 17] for molten salt fast reactors.
-The challenges in the implementation of molten salt reactors have already been described in several projects [18, 19].
-A detailed list of R&D challenges is given in a final paragraph.
+The following feasibility study is based on a molten salt fast reactor configuration which will need further optimization to realize all the requested goals.
+One of the key points leading to the decision to investigate molten salt reactor technology is given in the Nuclear Fuel Cycle Evaluation and Screening of the United States [22].
+Especially, in the Mass Flow Data Comparison details of the study indicating that MSRs have the potential for the highest (fissile material) utilization which result in the lowest material losses [23].
+The potential advantageous safety behavior and the excellent operational flexibility have already been extensively discussed [24, 25, 26] for molten salt fast reactors.
+The challenges in the implementation of molten salt reactors have already been described in several projects [27, 28].
+A detailed list of R&D challenges is given in a final paragraph highlighting the demand of a research program..

 3. Results